Riddhi-99675/Firstproject-demo/README.md

 # Firstproject-demo
-This is my first git repository.
+This is My First Git Repository.
+Author - Riddhi Joshi